| Location |

 |

-The observatory is located in France, Normandy, about 10
+Since 2005, the observatory is located in France, Normandy, about 10

 miles from the

 city of Caen.
-The view towards south horizon is clear, with only a few
+The view towards South horizon is clear, with only a few

 distant trees and no city lights.